DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 For quantities of 10 or less per annum, you may utilize a PCB manufacturing and assembly service such as JLCPCB without licensing fees.
 A donation to DCC-EX would be appreciated, so click the DONATE button!
 The production files are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Motorshield8874>`_.
 XXX

 Entrepreneurs wanting to use the design to offer commercial quantities to their local communities should contact DCC-EX (sales @ dcc-ex.com) to arrange a bulk purchase or a license to manufacture.
-Licensing includes donating a royalty to DCC-EX per board sold.
+Licensing includes donating a royalty to DCC-EX per board sold.XXX move this section to the bottom and just link to it?

 Board layout
 ==============